fbr600/rERR/README.md

   ![](http://mathurl.com/y7frgjzt.png)

-  where f(dose) is the cumulative is the cumulative dose of each subject up to the relative fail time.
+  where f(dose) is the cumulative dose of each subject up to the relative fail time.

 * Also the covariates effect can be included in the model:
   ```